CARTE-Toronto/carte-website/src/content/partnerships/hackathons.md

 order: 6
 ---

-Partner with CARTE to run student competitions focused on emerging AI methodologies and technologies.
+Partner with Carte to run student competitions focused on emerging AI methodologies and technologies.

 **Past examples:**
 - Robotic Process Automation hackathon with Wrk and Blue Prism (2022)